Frogging-Family/linux-tkg/linux57-tkg/README.md

 ```
 git clone https://github.com/Frogging-Family/linux-tkg.git
 cd linux-tkg/linux57-tkg
-# Edit customization.cfg file
+# Optional: edit customization.cfg file
 makepkg -si
 ```

-### Ubuntu & derivatives
+### Fedora, Ubuntu and derivatives
 ```
 git clone https://github.com/Frogging-Family/linux-tkg.git
 cd linux-tkg/linux57-tkg
-# Edit customization.cfg file to at least set _distro to "Ubuntu"
+# Optional: edit customization.cfg file
 ./install.sh install
 ```
-To uninstall custom kernels installed through the script:
+Uninstalling custom kernels installed through the script has to be done manually, the script can can help out with some useful information:
 ```
 cd path/to/linux-tkg/linux57-tkg
-./install.sh uninstall
+./install.sh uninstall-help
 ```

 ### Other linux distributions
-Other distros are not supported, Debian may work with the `install.sh` script.
-Otherwise, that same `install.sh` script can clone, patch and edit a `.config` file from your current distro's that is expected at ``/boot/config-`uname -r`.config``.
-Otherwise it won't work as-is.
+If your distro is not DEB or RPM based, `install.sh` script can clone the kernel tree, patch and edit a `.config` file from your current distro's that is expected at ``/boot/config-`uname -r`.config`` (otherwise it won't work as-is)

 The command to do for that is:
 ```